This article was updated on Sept. 16, 2020 to include further information on the bill.

 With this provision, some assume that denying marriage licenses to gay couples is a form of discrimination.
 Ergo, this would lead to the legalization of same-sex marriage.

 This is false; it would take more than the SOGIE bill to legalize same-sex civil unions.
 To allow same-sex civil unions, lawmakers would have to amend the Family Code of the Philippines, which limits marriage to a “union between a man and a woman.”

-Earlier this month, the Supreme Court dismissed a petition to allow same-sex unions for “lack of standing” and “failing to raise an actual, justiciable controversy.”
-It would seem that, even if the SOGIE Bill is passed, same-sex unions are still far-off.
+In 2019, the Supreme Court dismissed a petition to allow same-sex unions for “lack of standing” and “failing to raise an actual, justiciable controversy.”
+So even if the SOGIE Bill is passed, same-sex unions are still far-off.

 Sen. Hontiveros also mentioned that she is willing to add a provision that exempts marriage licenses from the bill.

 It must also be noted that some members of the Church support the bill.
 For instance, Sr. Mary John Mananzan of St. Scholastica’s College affirms that the bill doesn’t give anyone privileges.